Gua Sha treatment in Worthing with Acupuncturist Caroline Crowther

 Gua Sha: A bizarre but highly effective add-on treatment to acupuncture.
 By Caroline Crowther BSc (hons) MBAcC DipFH Gua Sha Treatment Gua Sha is an ancient East-Asian treatment where a blunt-edged instrument is used to repeatedly stroke oiled skin.
 Similar to cupping, a red/dark/purple rash tends to appear on the skin and is an expected side effect […]

-How acupuncture works and what it may help is explored in this short video If you are wondering just how acupuncture works and indeed what it may help to treat, this short video is a good starting point.
-Just click the link here to access the video on You Tube: https://youtu.be/5Wi8G3le–Q Acupuncture in Worthing At BOP […]
+How does acupuncture work?
+If you are wondering just how acupuncture works and indeed what it may help to treat, this short video is a good starting point.
+Just click the link here to access the video on You Tube: https://youtu.be/5Wi8G3le–Q Acupuncture in Worthing At BOP we are fortunate to have 2 excellent Acupuncturists, Rebecca and […]

-Acupuncture in Worthing, at Broadwater Osteopathic Practice The body has an incredible inherent self-healing ability.
+What does acupuncture treatment involve?
+The body has an incredible inherent self-healing ability.
 But sometimes this mechanism is hindered for various reasons eg. poor lifestyle, injury, hereditary factors, emotional factors, weather conditions and infections.
 Acupuncture works by stimulating self-healing through the insertion of very fine needles into specific points on the body.
-Acupuncture […]
+Acupuncture principles are […]

 Can acupuncture help vertigo?